joshsoftware/flutter-boilerplate/README.md

  - Use ApiHelper class it contains plug and play REST callers
  -  ApiHelper have 2 types of caller
 	 - Plug and Play  This requires BuildContext and contains common loader and alert dialog built in
-	 - BG : This doesn't requires context can be called in Background but it doesn't contains UI elements everything will be handle by developer
+	 - BG : This doesn't requires context can be called in Background but it doesn't contains UI elements everything will be handled by developer.

  ```dart